A talented jazz pianist and keyboardist, the two time

 Academy, Iolani School in Honolulu, Bremerton

-Community College, ASU and Edmonds Community College) and
+Community College, ASU, Arizona Western College, Northwestern Michigan College and Edmonds Community College) and

-he taught music theory at the Art Institute of Seattle
+he developed and taught the music theory program for audio majors at the Art Institute of Seattle

 quartets have performed dozens of times for